 Every student pilot should have a copy of the F.A.R.s if they are in the U.S, or information from the Civil Aviation Authority in the U.K. Student pilots should also have a training syllabus, headset, fuel strainer and the pilots operating handbook for the type of aircraft they are flying.
 Most student pilots receive their training in Cessna 152s, but any single engine aircraft is fine for student pilot training.

-A student pilot solo consists of three takeoffs and three landings.
-The reason the student pilot solo consists of three landings and three takeoffs is because the most dangerous parts of any flight are the takeoffs and landings.
+My solo consisted of three takeoffs and three landings.
+The reason the student pilot solo consists of three landings and three takeoffs is because the most dangerous parts of any flights.
 In both situations, the airplane is low to the ground and slow.
 There isn’t much time to react if something goes wrong.
 Therefore, the first thing student pilots are taught is how to takeoff and land and every available scenario and emergency procedure for landings and departures.

-Flying is all about memorization and critical thinking.
-The first thing every student pilot should do is memorize their checklists.
+Much of flying is about memorization and critical thinking.
+The first thing every student pilot should do is memorize their checklists (but still work through using the hard copy).
 This isn’t so they can skip going through the checklists in their pilots operating manual, but so that they know every step, every power setting, and every needed airspeed and throttle setting by memory.

 Student pilots should also memorize the traffic pattern.
 Every traffic pattern at every airport is the same.
 They all consist of an upwind leg, crosswind leg, downwind leg, base leg and final approach.